EGI-ILM/automated-containers/README.md

 - im_client.cfg. ([example file](example_files/im_client.cfg))
 - auth.dat. ([example file](example_files/auth.dat))

-*im_client.cfg* is fairly simple, and the one in the example can be used without modification.
+*im_client.cfg* is fairly simple, and the one in the example can be used as it is, without any modification.
 The file must be placed either as `im_client.cfg` in the current directory where im-client is executed OR as `~\.im_client.cfg` (in the home directory of the user).

 ```
 [im_client]